roseswe/clim/examples/mini32GB/README.md

 - Compute: One node of type COMPUTE-ROLE runs nova-compute and other supporting services.

-- Object Storage: Minimal Swift resources are provided by the control plane.

   *Additional resource nodes can be added to the configuration.*